To be eligible for financial assistance, all students must file the FAFSA.

-Iinterschool fellowships are need-based institutional awards—ranging from $1,000 to $5,000 annually—that are not restricted to students in one Columbia school or college.
+Interschool fellowships are need-based institutional awards—ranging from $1,000 to $5,000 annually—that are not restricted to students in one Columbia school or college.
 Follow this link to apply for 2019-2020 Interschool Fellowships.

 1. The Allan Rosenfield Scholars Fund